AmirabbasHamdipour/Nokhodgram/README.md

 ## ✨ Features

-- 🧑‍💼 User authentication (Sign up / Login)
+- User authentication (Sign up (Im Working on Login))
-- 🖼 Upload and share images
+- Upload and share images or videos
-- 📥 View feed from other users
-- ❤️ Like system (optional / in progress)
+-  Like system (in progress)
-- 📱 Native Android UI built with B4A
+-  Native Android UI built with B4A
-- ☁️ Supabase backend integration
+-  Supabase backend integration

 ---

-## 🛠 Installation
+## Installation

 ### Prerequisites